dpouzada/Watson_for_MANA/README.md

 ## Watson Assistant

-Watson Assistant is one of the most advanced chatbots module out there, being leveraged an enormous range of clients worldwide.
+Watson Assistant is one of the most advanced chatbots module out there, being leveraged by an enormous range of clients worldwide.
-I encourage you to learn how to design and run your own chatbot in few minutes with this [very practical and fast tutorial](https://cognitiveclass.ai/courses/how-to-build-a-chatbot/)
+I encourage you to learn how to design and run your own chatbot in few minutes with this [very practical and fast tutorial](https://cognitiveclass.ai/courses/how-to-build-a-chatbot/) .

 #### Side note for those still wondering why we use Watson Assistant for this classification problem ?